-The week will feature the "Second International Conference on Subseasonal to Seasonal Prediction (S2S)", the "Second International Workshop on Seasonal to Decadal Prediction (S2D)" as well as a joint segment addressing coming issues.
+The week will feature the "Second International Conference on Subseasonal to Seasonal Prediction (S2S)", the "Second International Conference on Seasonal to Decadal Prediction (S2D)" as well as a joint segment addressing coming issues.

 Aims and objectives

 The goals of the meeting are

 i) to bring together the scientists, producers, and users who are at the forefront of S2S and S2D prediction and related research, development, and application areas to foster the exchange of information and knowledge between the communities towards more seamless subseasonal to decadal predictions;

 ii) to highlight the current level of progress and accomplishments in S2S and S2D predictions;